Anne Bourchier, 7th Baroness Bourchier: Later years

-Upon the accession of Queen Mary I, Parr was arrested and was committed to the Tower after his traitorous complicity with John Dudley, 1st Duke of Northumberland's failed plot against Mary to place Lady Jane Grey upon the throne.
-After Parr was sentenced to death on 18 August 1553, Anne went to court and intervened on Parr's behalf with Queen Mary I in hopes that they [she] would be able to keep their estates.
+Upon the accession of Queen Mary I, William Parr was arrested and was committed to the Tower after his traitorous complicity with John Dudley, 1st Duke of Northumberland's failed plot against Mary to place Lady Jane Grey upon the throne.
+After William Parr was sentenced to death on 18 August 1553, Anne went to court and intervened on his behalf with Queen Mary I in hopes that they [she] would be able to keep their estates.
 Parr was released.
 The bill which had declared their marriage null and void was reversed on 24 March 1554.
 That December, Anne used the reversal to her advantage and was granted an annuity of £100.
 Again in December 1556, Anne was granted another annuity of £450.
-She remained at the royal court until the ascension of Elizabeth I. Elizabeth held Parr in high favour and Anne most likely knew that her adulterous history would not endear her to the queen.
-Parr was restored to blood and was re-created Marquess of Northampton, re-elected to the Order of the Garter, and was made a privy councillor among other things.
+She remained at the royal court until the ascension of Elizabeth I. Elizabeth held William Parr in high favour and Anne most likely knew that her adulterous history would not endear her to the Queen.
+William Parr was restored to blood and was re-created Marquess of Northampton, re-elected to the Order of the Garter, and was made a privy councillor among other things.

 She had several more children by John Lyngfield but they, like her first child, were legally declared bastards.
 Only one daughter, Mary, is documented as having lived to adulthood.
 She married a Thomas York by whom she had children, but they all lived in obscurity.
 Author Charlotte Merton suggested that Katherine Nott, who held an unspecified position in Queen Elizabeth I's household from 1577 to 1578, was also a daughter of Anne.

 Sir Robert Rochester and Sir Edward Waldegrave held Benington Park, in Hertfordshire, as feoffees for her use; however, upon the death of Rochester in 1557, Waldegrave transferred the property to Sir John Butler.
 In response, Anne brought a lawsuit against Waldegrave and Butler which was heard in the Court of Chancery.
 She won the case but Butler petitioned to retry the case and continued to regard the park as his own.
 Butler's petition was apparently unsuccessful because following Queen Elizabeth I's accession to the throne in November 1558, Anne had retired to Benington Park where she quietly spent the rest of her life.